laravel-notification-channels/google-chat/README.md

 }
 ```

-> For Laravel 8.x, please use version 1.x of this package.
+> For Laravel 8.x, 9.x, 10.x, and 11.x, please use version 3.0.x of this package.

 ## Contents